ImRayy/nixos-dots/README.md

 > [!NOTE]
-> Ags dotfiles are not directly included in this repo, as managing them would be a hassle and I'm too lazy for that.
+> Quickshell dotfiles are not directly included in this repo, as managing them would be a hassle and I'm too lazy for that.
 Instead, I manage my ags dots in a separate repo and used that as a flake input in `flake.nix`.
-To sync with the latest changes, do a quick `nix flake update ags-dots` before rebuilding home configuration, same goes for `qtile`.
+To sync with the latest changes, do a quick `nix flake update shell` before rebuilding home configuration, same goes for `qtile`.

 ## Keybindings